hosnemubarak/mailwatcher/COMMANDS.md

 ### What It Does
 - Runs an immediate email fetch when started
 - Schedules recurring fetches at specified intervals
-- Uses `unreadonlynomark` transport by default (processes unread emails and keeps them unread)
+- Uses `UnreadOnlyNoMarkMailbox` (processes unread emails and keeps them unread)
 - Handles shutdown signals gracefully (Ctrl+C)
 - Logs all activities to `logs/scheduler.log`